Product Roadmap¶

 |---|---|---|

-Each connector will follow JIM's established connector architecture, supporting schema discovery, full and delta import, and export with the same reliability guarantees as the built-in connectors.
+Each connector follows JIM's established connector architecture, supporting schema discovery, full and delta import, and export with the same reliability guarantees as the built-in connectors.

 Evolves JIM's core IDAM capabilities so identities can be managed directly in JIM, without depending on Source-of-Record systems for everyday changes.
 The focus is depth in the existing identity surface (Users, Groups, custom types) rather than branching into adjacent domains.